vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 3. Deploy and initialize rootchain contracts.
 4. Generate the genesis file and chain configuration
 5. Fund validators on rootchain.
-6. Run (sidechain) cluster, consisting of multiple PolyBFT nodes.
+6. Run (childchain) cluster, consisting of multiple PolyBFT nodes.

 The diagram below illustrates a standard Supernet deployment in bridge mode.